X0lik/LangBot/README.md

 # AI Bot which helps to learn languages
-This code was written for hackathon
+This code was written for hackathon\n
 Tools: Telebot, SQLite, YandexAI

 ## Features